Monday, 2 November 2009

 • Hold it upright and squeeze out an even blob that goes almost to the edge of the base

-• Stick the tip into the little blob and squeeze some more, always lifting it slightly upwards as you go.
-This should result in layered "waves" of merengue that turn smaller as you reach the wanted height.
+• Stick the tip into the blob and squeeze some more, always lifting it slightly upwards as you go.
+This should result in layered "waves" of meringue that turn smaller as you reach the wanted height.
 Mine were about 7 cm tall.
 See above photo for details.

-• When all of the bases have been topped with merengue, leave them to set for 30 mins.
+• When all of the bases have been topped with meringue, leave them to set for 30 mins.

 Wednesday, 28 October 2009